nitinnsfto/instructions-capture-service/README.md

 mvn spring-boot:run

-2) The curl commands are specified in bin/curl.cmd
+2) The curl commands to upload trades from a json file are specified in file bin/curl.cmd and a sample json file is present under src/test/resources/sample.json